joshdurbin/nomad-workload-cpu-actuals-report-generator/README.md

 ## Summary

 This is a tool that generates the historical workload output for nomad jobs and tasks, task groups based on metrics reported to prometheus.
 The output is an excel file with a worksheet for each environment sampled.
-Environments are polled concurrently to reduce the time it takes for the output to generate.
+Environments are polled concurrently to reduce generation time, but sequentially within each environment to reduce load on prometheus.
+A throttling, sleep parameter exists to slow calls to prometheus.
 The tool samples prometheus at the following intervals for each task:

 - the past hour, sampling every 30 seconds
 - the past day, sampling every 5 minutes